-“I’m currently Head of Commercial at The Children’s Society.
-I’ve worked on projects covering mental health and wellbeing, poverty and neglect, and child sexual exploitation.
-Since starting this role two and a half years ago, it’s been important to see the changing landscape and social needs.”
+“I’m currently Group Contract Manager at Kin + Carter.
+Prior to that, I was Head of Commercial at The Children’s Society where I worked on projects covering mental health and wellbeing, poverty and neglect, and child sexual exploitation.”

 What do you like about being on the Board of Trustees?

 “I became a trustee of The Advocacy Project because I believe in giving a voice to vulnerable people in society and enabling everyone to make informed choices in life and shape the services they receive.
 I’m interested in providing oversight of The Advocacy Project with business development, research and policy, partnerships and fundraising, securing contracts, and raising our profile.

 “It’s important to have an inclusive board, with everyone able to contribute, despite any barriers.
 We want to re-establish a panel of people who use our services, known as the ‘user council’, to help identify and co-design services for people with learning disabilities, mental health issues and dementia.”